-When browsing your storage section either through Computer or Disk Management tool, if you notice a volume with name PortableBaseLayer, then don’t be surprised.
-It’s a virtual drive that has recently started appearing after the Windows 10 v1903 Update.
-In this post, we will share more details on what is PortableBaseLayer Partition in Windows 10.
+When browsing your storage section either through the Computer or Disk Management tool, if you notice a volume with name PortableBaseLayer, then don’t be surprised.
+It’s a virtual drive that appeared in Windows 10 and it is available in Windows 11 too.
+In this post, we will share more details on what is PortableBaseLayer Partition in Windows 11/10.

+PortableBaseLayer is a mounted virtual drive (.vhdx).
 I went through a lot of forum discussion on this topic.
-Many users claim that it is a part of Windows Sandbox – except that it seems to be rather a bug.
-The PortableBaseLayer is related to the recently announced Reserved Storage.
+Many users claim that it is a part of Windows Sandbox.
+Some say that it is related to the recently announced Reserved Storage.
+It is not just for Sandbox, but it is special storage introduced in v1903 to accommodate Windows Update space requirements and temporary space for apps.
+It is even seen when you enable only Windows Defender Application Guard.

 Whatever you feel, do not delete this volume.
 If it’s there, then its because the OS wants it to be there for its usage.

-Why many claims that it is related to Sandbox because it appears when the feature is enabled and disappears when it is removed from the Windows Features.
+Why many claim that it is related to Sandbox because it appears when the feature is enabled and disappears when it is removed from the Windows Features.

 Sandbox feature makes sure any suspicious software doesn’t get access to the OS files and compromise it.
 But then it doesn’t need a VHD of 8GB, and it surprises the same as Reserved Storage Space.
-One of the users reported that in Windows Insider version Portablebaselayer is no longer visible in 18912 if the sandbox is enabled.
+One of the users reported that in Windows Insider version build 18912, PortableBaseLayer is no longer visible, if the Sandbox is enabled.

 But for now, it seems that if you disable the Sandbox, the PortableBaseLayer volume disappears.